This section contains a list of questions that are frequently asked by Safari Experts clients and general inquiries from our Web site.

 Bargaining at a craft shop or roadside stand is a sport for many.
 I have often cringed at the stories of wealthy American clients boasting how they have beaten down a poor vendor.
 Desperate for just one sale, a vendors will often be forced into selling their wares for less than cost of the raw materials he used.
 Those are my thoughts!

-In Africa many of the places you will stay are small and away from the beaten track, offering opportunities to walk as little or as much as you wish, or ride amongst the game either on horse back or on camels.
+In Africa many of the places you will stay are small and away from the beaten track, offering opportunities to walk as little or as much as you wish, or ride amongst the game either on horse back or camels or even mountain bikes.
 We will plan your trip to take into account your interests.

-Other activities available are hiking, river rafting, biking, fishing, canoeing, golfing, ballooning and flying safaris!
+Other activities available are hiking, river rafting, biking, fishing, canoeing, golfing, ballooning, helicopter trips, and flying safaris!

 This is possible with a certain amount of determination and cost in Southern Africa and Australia.
 Remember that flying conditions, as well as radio and other local procedures, are very different from those in the USA or Europe; but necessary license conversions and checkouts can be achieved – I have done it myself!

-Self-flying allows you a huge amount of freedom, but remember that it can be expensive as aircraft owners require a minimum or 2 hours per day.
+Self-flying allows you a huge amount of freedom, but remember that it can be expensive, as aircraft owners require a minimum or 2 hours per day.
+Owners also will only allow you to go to certain pre-approved strips.

 Most of our safaris in Africa, Australia or Argentina involve transfers in small aircraft with limited baggage space – both in SIZE and Weight.
+Normally this will mean packing in a medium size duffle bag each, plus a back pack.
 Because laundry services are available pretty much on a daily basis, it is easy to pack light.
-However, if you don’t feel you can pack lightly, it is possible to charter a larger plane to take your baggage!
+However, if you don’t feel you can pack lightly, it is always possible to charter a larger plane to take your baggage … at a price!

 The safari essentials page on the Web site details everything you should need.

-Of note, it is surprising how cool it gets when on safari in Africa – especially in the early mornings and evenings.
+Of note, it is surprising how cool it gets when on safari in Africa and India – especially in the early mornings and evenings, and in desert areas, so layering will be the norm.

-There are a plethora of choices today!
-I personally have converted to this new medium, (thus I don’t have to pack bags of film or worry about airport X-ray issues!)
+There are a plethora of choices.
+Most people have converted to this new medium, (thus don’t have to pack bags of film or worry about airport X-ray issues!)
 I have the following points to offer you:

 If you are buying an SLR camera that will take your existing interchangeable lenses, expect to spend serious money.
-The Nikon D100 body alone can be found selling for about U.S. $ 1,000.00 (May 2006), and the excellent new Nikon D70 for $ 999.00.
-In all cases the storage cards then have to be purchased, and they are not cheap.
+The Nikon D5600 body alone can be found selling for about U.S. $ 600.00 (June 2017).
+In all cases the storage cards and lenses then have to be purchased, and they are not cheap.

 For compact models, the most important consideration is to buy a camera with a big OPTICAL zoom.
-I consider 10X optical zoom, as in the Nikon 5700, to be the absolute minimum for wildlife photography.
-I use the 5.0 Megapixel Canon Sureshot S21S which has a 12X zoom, (approximately equivalent to a 320mm zoom).
+Nowadays you can get up to 40X optical zoom, as in the Nikon Coolpix B500, to be the absolute minimum for wildlife photography.
+I personally use an older 5.0 Megapixel Canon Sureshot S21S which has a 12X zoom, (approximately equivalent to a 320mm zoom).
 Many of the pictures on this website have been taken with this model.
-It can be found for $ 350.00 (May 2006)
+It can be found for $ 300.00 (June 2017)

-When on safari where you must pack light and be able to carry everything you take, photographers must address the issues of charging batteries, storage and editing of photos.
+When on safari where you must pack light and be able to carry everything you take, and photographers must address the issues of charging batteries, storage and editing of photos.
 Digital cameras consume a large amount of battery power.
 Rechargeable batteries are a good answer, but require planning ahead for charging time (not yet always available) – and remembering to do it!
-While charging facilities are available in most lodges and camps, you must remember to bring your own adapters!
+Charging facilities are available in most lodges and camps, and most safari vehicle these days.
+You may want to bring your own adapters!

 Storage and editing procedures must be based on each photographers’ needs and intended usage of images.
-Shooting in high-quality mode requires more storage capacity – on cards, in cameras or on laptops.
+Shooting in high resolution requires more storage capacity – on cards, on your cameras and on your laptops.
 High-density memory cards are available, but tend to be expensive.
+Back up devices are readily available and inexpensive these days.

 The alternative to storage cards is to lug along your laptop computer.
 This allows you to carefully edit and share photos with safari companions as you go along, as the small screens on these cameras are not really good enough to do this.
 However it will be hard to find the time!
 Your days will be full, and evening hours rush by chatting about experiences you’ve just had, or are about to have, learning the local lore and hearing your hosts’ adventure tales.